petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/ldap-configuration-reference.md

 !!! note
     When you make a change in System Settings, it affects the current virtual instance.
 If after changing a setting you create a new virtual instance, that virtual instance inherits the settings of the one it was created from as defaults.
 For example, say you have virtual instances named A (the default instance), B, and C. From A, you modify *Error password history keywords*.
 This change appears only in A, not in B or C. Then from A, you create virtual instance D. The change to *Error password history keywords* appears in D (not B or C), since D defaults to A's settings because you created it from A.

 If you must change any of these options, navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
 Go to the *Security* section and find the entries with LDAP in the title.
-The only new settings here are in the *Connection* entry.
+The only new settings here are in the *Servers* entry.

-Use the *Connection* entry to manage error properties like *Error password age keywords* where you can set a list of phrases from error messages which can possibly be returned by the LDAP server.
-When a user binds to LDAP, the server returns *controls* with its response of success or failure.
-These controls contain a message describing the error or the information that is returned with the response.
-Though the controls are the same across LDAP servers, the messages can be different.
-The properties described here contain snippets of words from those messages and work with Red Hat's Fedora Directory Server.
-If you are not using that server, the word snippets may not work with your LDAP server.
-If they don't, you can replace the values of these properties with phrases from your server's error messages.
-This enables Liferay to recognize them.